-The American Bookbinders Museum (ABM) is a small, open-plan museum open to the public Tuesday – Saturday from 10am – 4pm.
+The American Bookbinders Museum (ABM) is a small, open-plan museum open to the public Wednesday – Saturday from 10am – 4pm.
 The public area is all on the ground floor; a primary exhibit area of roughly 2500 square feet with 20’ ceilings; there is an additional gallery space of roughly 250 square feet with 10’ ceilings.
 Private administration area on the mezzanine above the gallery includes the office, which is open to the exhibit floor below, and an enclosed, environmentally controlled collection storage room.
 There are four individual restrooms (two are wheelchair accessible).
-The normal capacity is 112 persons including staff.
-Under Pandemic conditions we will cap the total occupancy of the entire museum at 28 persons including staff.
+The normal capacity is 55 persons including staff.
+Under the SFDPH Yellow Tier we cap the total occupancy of the entire museum at persons including staff.
 Pre-Pandemic our typical visitorship was between 10-20 persons a day, with an average visit duration of 1 1/2 hours in the course of a 6-hour business day.

-Aside from restrooms, the one “closed” space in the public area is the gallery, has two large doorways.
-In addition to keeping the doors open to increase airflow throughout the room, we will cap occupancy in the gallery to 3 persons (or 4 persons, if a household group of 2 is visiting together).
+Aside from restrooms, the one “enclosed” space in the public area is the gallery, has two large doorways.
+In addition to keeping the two doors open to increase airflow throughout the room, we will cap occupancy in the gallery to 6 persons (or 3 household groups).
 Signage will state the capacity of the room.

 Upstairs, the office is open to the museum floor.
 There is a collection storage room which is climate-controlled with its own HVAC for the protection of the materials stored there.

-Signage from the Covid Outreach Toolkit targeting the public (Masks Required, Social Distancing, Hand-washing) will be posted on the door at the Clementina Street entrance and Folsom Street exit.
-These posters are multi-lingual (English, Spanish, Chinese, and Filipino) .
-Additional reminders for masks and 6ft social distancing will be posted inside the entry (next to a dispenser for hand sanitizer) and on the admissions desk (see floorplan, attached).
+Signage from the Covid Outreach Toolkit targeting the public (Masks Required, Social Distancing, Hand-washing) is posted on the door at the Clementina Street entrance and Folsom Street exit.
+These posters are multi-lingual (English, Spanish, Chinese, and Filipino).
+Additional reminders for masks and 6ft social distancing are posted at the entry (next to a dispenser for hand sanitizer) and on the admissions desk (see floorplan, attached).

-Signage for handwashing, and for closing the toilet lid before flushing to reduce aerosolization of bacteria/viruses, will be in each bathroom by the sink/mirror.
+Signage for handwashing, and for closing the toilet lid before flushing to reduce aerosolization of bacteria/viruses, are in each bathroom by the sink/mirror.

-In the administration area signage will remind personnel of mask requirement and social distancing, particularly on the stairway, which is the only means of access to the office.
+In the administration area signage reminds personnel of mask requirements and social distancing, particularly on the stairway, which is the only means of access to the office.

 Ensuring personnel and patrons wear face coverings at all times, unless specifically exempted from doing so

 All personnel are required to wear face masks at all times (except when eating or drinking).
-We provide disposable face masks to all personnel, but they are permitted to wear their own cloth masks, so long as the masks are laundered after each use.
-If an employee arrives for work without a mask one will be provided to them.
+We provide disposable face masks to all staff, but they are permitted to wear their own cloth masks, so long as the masks are laundered after each use.
+If an employee arrives for work without a mask one is provided to them.
 Currently we have no staff with medical conditions which exempt them from mask rules.
-Any vendors or service persons on site will be required to adhere to the mask requirement; a mask will be provided if they do not have one.
+Any vendors or service persons on site are required to adhere to the mask policy; a mask is provided if a guest arrives without one.

 Masks are required of all guests over the age of 2 years old.
 This requirement appears on the admissions page of our website, in the text on the ticket-purchase portal, on the receipt email that advance ticketholders receive; and on signage at the door and admission desk.

-A guest who arrives without a face covering will be provided with one.
-If the guest declines to wear a mask they will be refused admission; their ticket price will be refunded.
+A guest who arrives without a face covering is provided with one.
+If the guest declines to wear a mask they are refused admission; their ticket price is refunded.